trk-design1/Group3-Capstone/School-Network-Documentation.md

 PROCEDURES

+Step 1: Design of Network Topology

-Step 1: Creating the logical and physical topology
+Develop both logical and physical topology diagrams, clearly identifying device connections, IP addressing, and port assignments.

-The physical and logical topology where created stating the where each device is connected to, the ip address and the porrts in use.

-Step 2: Building the physical server
+Step 2: Physical Server Deployment

-The physical server was built with proxmox being installed inside.
+Provision and configure the physical server hardware.
+Install the hypervisor (Proxmox VE) to support virtualization.

-Step 3: Building the topology
+Step 3: Physical Network Setup

-The physical connections of our topology were connected.

-Step 4: Creating the Addressing Table

-We created an addressing table for the routers, switches and pcs

-Step 5: Configured the devices on the logical topology We configured all the devices on the packet tracer

-Step 6: Connected the physical devices and configured them We connected the routers, switches, servers and pcs according to the topology and configured them.
+Establish all physical connections between routers, switches, servers, and end-user devices according to the topology design.

+Step 4: IP Address Planning

+Develop a structured IP addressing scheme for all network devices, ensuring consistency and scalability.

+Step 5: Logical Configuration

+Configure all devices within the simulated environment (e.g., Cisco Packet Tracer) to validate the network design.

+Step 6: Deployment and Configuration

+Implement the network physically by connecting and configuring all devices according to the validated design.

-Step 7: Configuring the physical server
+Step 7: Server Configuration

-We installed proxmox on the physical server.
-Afterwards we installed Microsoft Server 2022 version on the  server.
-After the configuration we setup an Active Directory Domain Services (ADDS), Dynamic Host Configuration Protocol (DHCP) and Domain Name Service (DNS) on the server.
+Install Windows Server 2022 on the virtual environment and configure the following services:

+Active Directory Domain Services (AD DS)
+DHCP (Dynamic Host Configuration Protocol)
+DNS (Domain Name System)
-Step 8: Creation of the Website
+Step 8: Website Development

-The website was created featuring Xavier's Academy's information
+Develop and deploy the Xavier Academy website to provide institutional information and services.